The First Commercial Airport in the World — Where Aviation Began

 The Airports That Survived — and What Happened to the Rest

 Other early aviation sites fared worse.
-Mineola Field in New York, one of the earliest American aviation venues, became Mitchel Field, then was decommissioned, and is now the Nassau Hub — a mall and county complex.
+Mineola Field in New York — one of the earliest American aviation venues — became Mitchel Field, then was decommissioned, and is now the Nassau Hub, a mall and county complex.
 Buc Aerodrome outside Paris, where early French aviation history was written, is now farmland.
 Brooklands in England, where much of Britain’s pre-World War I aviation happened on the famous motor racing circuit, is now a museum and business park.

+College Park survives precisely because it never grew important enough to be replaced by something larger — a specific irony in that.
+The oldest airport in the world exists partly because the forces that would have destroyed it never had sufficient reason to try.
 The first airport in the world, in the end, is less a place than a moment — the moment someone decided that the ground beneath an aircraft deserved as much thought as the aircraft itself.
 That decision happened slowly, in multiple countries, for different reasons, with different definitions of what they were even trying to build.
 The mess of competing claims isn’t a flaw in the history.
 It is the history.

 Stay in the loop